 Create a workflow

 Before creating an External Actions workflow, dashboard authors should collaborate with their Salesforce admins to find or create a flow that meets their needs.
-For example, if your goal is to help your accounting team send invoices directly from an unpaid orders dashboard, you need a flow that can retrieve the customer contact information and order details from the dashboard and populate the invoices.
+For example, perhaps your goal is to help your accounting team send invoices directly from an unpaid orders dashboard.
+To accomplish this goal, you need a flow that can retrieve the customer contact information and order details from the dashboard and populate the invoices.

 After you decide which flow to use, the next step is identifying a dashboard to connect it to.
 It’s likely that your users are already interacting with an existing dashboard that would work well.
 However, if necessary, you can create a new dashboard(Link opens in a new window).

 With the right flow and the right dashboard in mind, it’s time to think about the compatibility of the data types in the dashboard with the flow’s required input fields (known as variables).
-For example, your unpaid orders dashboard must contain a viz with all of the relevant order details needed to send customer invoices (such as order date, customer name and contact information, item descriptions and amounts, and payment amount due).
+For example, your unpaid orders dashboard must contain a viz with all of the relevant order details needed to send customer invoices.
+These details might include information such as order date, customer name and contact information, item descriptions and amounts, and payment amount due.

 When your dashboard contains all of the required components, add the Workflow object: